tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_2.md

 *“…sssix daysss left…” the voice hissed.*

-Those words drifted through my skull like a fog through tombstones as I dreamt about the frightful events from the night before.
+The words crept through my skull like a fog through tombstones.
+I was dreaming about the frightful events from the night before.
 I was startled from my sleep by thunderclaps and heavy rain.
 The roof of the car drummed like an old tin snare as sheets of water swallowed the windshield.

 The car rocked as a shadow bumped into it, blurring past my window.
 I bolted upright, heart racing.
 I clutched my chest and caught my breath as I realized it was just an intoxicated motel dweller stumbling back to his room.